 During the construction phase of the proposed sub-project; some adverse impacts on the ambient air by suspended dust and noise are foreseen.
-As ESS3 of ESF 2018, the contractor will comply with the requirements for resource efficiency and pollution management and prevention by preparing a dust abatement plan7 before the start of the construction activities.
+As ESS3 of ESF 2018, the contractor will comply with the requirements for resource efficiency and pollution management and prevention by preparing a dust abatement plan10 before the start of the construction activities.

-For the upgradation of culverts, the mixing machine will require cement and dry sand gravel to be fed into a mixing chamber, and the addition of water to make concrete.
-Considerable fine dust will be emitted when bagged cement is loaded manually into the hopper, as well as with the conveyor system bringing the materials to the plant.
+For the upgradation of culverts the batch plant will require cement and dry sand gravel to be fed into a mixing chamber, and the addition of water to make concrete.
+Considerable fine dust will be emitted when bagged cement is loaded manually into the batch plant hopper, as well as with the conveyor system bringing the materials to the plant.